 Event driven signal processing

-Sadique SHEIK, Senior Director, Algorithms and Applications, SynSense AG
+Sadique SHEIK, VP of Artificial Intelligence, Head of Algorithms, Architectures and Applications, SynSense AG

-One of the challenges for neuromorphic enginering over the last decade has been the search for applications that can benefit from neuromorphic sensors and processors.
-I will give a quick overview of the various application domains and opportinities that SynSense is focused on.
-I will talk about our development pipeline and show some quick demonstrations of how neuromorhpic devices designed at SynSense can be used for real-world applications.
+One of the challenges for neuromorphic engineering over the last decade has been the search for applications that can benefit from neuromorphic sensors and processors.
+I will give a quick overview of the various application domains and opportunities that SynSense is focused on.
+I will talk about our development pipeline and show some quick demonstrations of how neuromorphic devices designed at SynSense can be used for real-world applications.
 I will conclude with some of the current challenges in developing and training applications for event-driven systems.

 Fully Spike-based Architecture with Front-end Dynamic Vision Sensor and Back-end Spiking Neural Network